PassiveLemon/tmodloader1.4-docker/README.md

 </br>

 ## To get your modpack: </br>
 In tModLoader on your client, enable any mods you want to use in your modpack.
-You should not include any client side only mods in the server modpack file. </br>
+You should not include any client side only mods in the server modpack file.
+The modpack will automatically contain the .tmods for the server to use. </br>

 Go to the modpack section. </br>